elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/bridge-pattern.md

     <br />
     <div></div>

 - Loosely coupled code - Because the bridge pattern decouples an abstraction from its implementation, changes to the implementation do not affect the client code.
-When the implementation changes, the client code does not need to be compiled.
+The client code does not need to get compiled when the implementation changes.
 - Reduces code duplication while increasing code maintainability and reusability.
-- Classes and applications that are platform agnostic can be created.
+- Classes and applications that are platform agnostic can get created.
-- Helps to promote the Open-Closed principle, new abstractions and implementations can be developed independently
+- Helps to promote the Open-Closed principle, new abstractions and implementations can get developed independently.
-- Decoupling abstraction from implementation - bridge pattern can be used to avoid the binding between abstraction and implementation and to select the implementation at run time.
+- Decoupling abstraction from implementation: bridge pattern can avoid the binding between abstraction and implementation and select the implementation at run time.
 - Improved Extensibility – Abstraction and implementation can be extended independently.

 <br />